ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Method

 \textbf{3.
-Create 2D grid of synthetic points:} We construct a 2D uniform grid of $r^2$ pixels of user-selected resolution $r$ covering the bounds of $P(S)$.
-Within each pixel $p$, we randomly select $l$ locations to reduce sampling artifacts, following \citep{dbm_original}.
-This produces a set $M$ where $M(p,k)$ is the $k^{th}$ location in pixel $p$.
+Create 2D point grid:} We create a 2D uniform grid $I$ of $r^2$ pixels (user-selected resolution $r$) covering the bounds of $P(S)$.
+In each pixel $p$, we pick $k=\{1..l\}$ random locations to reduce sampling artifacts\,\cite{dbm_original}, yielding a set $M(p,k), p\in I, k \in \{1..l\}$.

 \textbf{4.
-Colour pixels by model predictions:} We use the inverse $P^{-1}$ to map each point in $M$ to a synthetic sample in $\mathbb{R}^n$ compatible with the model $f$.
-Following existing DBM pipelines, we colour $p$ by the most common class of its samples $M(p,k)$.
-Saturation can encode the frequency of the most common class \citep{dbm_original} or the distance of $P^{-1}(p)$ to the decision zone \citep{Machado2024} in high dimensions.
+Colour pixels by predictions:} We use $P^{-1}$ to map each $M$ point to a synthetic sample in $\mathbb{R}^n$ compatible with the model $f$.
+We colour $p$ by the most common class of its samples $M(p,k)$; and optionally map this class frequency\,\cite{dbm_original} or the distance of $P^{-1}(p)$ to its closest decision boundary in $\mathbb{R}^n$\,\cite{Machado2024} to saturation in $I$.